readium/readium-lcp-server/README.md

 The LCP and LSD servers also require authenticated API requests for some of their functionalities.
 A password file named `htpasswd` must therefore be created to handle such authentication data, for each module.
 Like the configuration file, the htpasswd file may be shared between the two modules.

-A source example for creating a password file is http://www.htaccesstools.com/htpasswd-generator/.
+An example of password file generator is found [here](http://www.htaccesstools.com/htpasswd-generator/).
 The htpasswd file format is e.g.:
 ```sh
 	User1:$apr1$OMWGq53X$Qf17b.ezwEM947Vrr/oTh0